The Violent Land: Background

 The Violent Land was written when Jorge Amado was thirty-one and, as a communist, had gone into exile in Uruguay.
 It is set in the cocoa or cacao-growing areas of the state of Bahia and draws heavily on Amado's own personal experiences as a son of a cocoa planter, as did several of his earlier novels.

-Amado was born in Ilheus, the port from which much of Brazil's cocoa was exported.
+Amado was born in Ilhéus, the port from which much of Brazil's cocoa was exported.
 As Alfred MacAdam notes in his introduction to the 2013 Penguin edition, the battles between cocoa planters that he records "will inevitably remind today's readers of the warfare between drug cartels in any number of Latin American countries."
 The novel recounts the warfare between cocoa 'colonels', the large plantation owners seeking to achieve dominance over a wide area.
 Ambushes, legal chicanery, stealing plantations and taking possession of virgin forest are all methods employed to achieve this dominance.
 As Amado points out in the 1965 preface, the cocoa lands "were fertilized with blood.
 They were barbarous lands, where banditry and death, implacable hatred and the cruellest revenge flourished."
 He goes on to describe gun battles he witnessed and tells us that his father was wounded in one such battle.